 Holt dates to at least the Roman period, and Peacock Lane follows the route of a Roman Road to Salthouse.
 The town is mentioned in the Domesday Book of 1086.
 It developed as an important trading centre for north Norfolk, and for centuries its name was Holt Market.

 In Holt are the original buildings of Gresham's School, founded in 1555 by Sir John Gresham, who went on to become Lord Mayor of London.
 Gresham converted Holt's medieval manor house into a free grammar school.

 He was prompted by Henry VIII's suppression of the monasteries, which had the effect of closing church-run schools.
 The nearest local school was run by the monks of St Mary's Priory at Beeston Regis, but when the priory was dissolved there were no alternatives for local children.

-Gresham had close links to the Fishmongers guild in London, and on his death he bequeathed the school in Holt to the Worshipful Company of Fishmongers.
+Gresham had close links to the Fishmongers guild in London, and on his death, he bequeathed the school in Holt to the Worshipful Company of Fishmongers.
 The school managed to survive the devastating fire of 1708.
-The school was refounded in theearly 20th century and moved to a new site outside the town, and original 16th century buildings off the Market Place now houses the Pre-Prep School.
+The school was refounded in the early 20th century and moved to a new site outside the town, and the original 16th-century buildings off the Market Place now house the Pre-Prep School.